Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

 Engineering a product-line is more than just describing a product-line: to be correct, every variant that can be generated must satisfy some constraints.
 To ensure that all such variants will be correct (e.g. well-typed) there are only two ways: either to check the variants of interest individually or to come up with a complex product-line analysis algorithm, specific to every constraint.

 In this paper, we address a generalization of this problem: we propose a mechanism that allows to check whether a constraint holds simultaneously for all variants which might be generated.
-The contribution of this paper is a function that assumes constraints that shall be fulfilled by all variants and generates (``lifts'') out of them constraints for the product-line.
+The main contribution of this paper is a function that assumes constraints that shall be fulfilled by all variants and generates (``lifts'') out of them constraints for the product-line.
 These lifted constraints can then be checked directly on a model product-line, thus simultaneously be verified for all variants.
 The lifting is formulated in a very general manner, which allows to make use of generic algorithms like SMT solving or theorem proving in a modular way.
 We show how to verify lifted constraints using SMT solving by automatically translating model product-lines and constraints.
-The scalability of the approach is demonstrated with an industrial case study, in which we apply our lifting to a domain specific modeling language of the manufacturing domain.
+The applicability of the approach is demonstrated with an industrial case study, in which we apply our lifting to a domain specific modelling language for manufacturing planning.
+Finally, a runtime analysis shows scalability by analyzing different model product-lines with production planning data from the BMW Group and Miele.